275-251-Great Vocals

 Writer/Composer: Little Willie John / Peggy Lee

 This American singer / sonwriter’s voice was a standard in Jazz / Blues / Pop and Novelty songs—why?
-Because no one else sounded like her, or dared to imitate her.
+Because no one else sounded like her or dared to imitate her.
 He unique sound started in the 1940s with the Big Band era and continued through the 1970s.
 Described as a bluesy, husky, mature, come-hither, alluring, even seductive voice, she sang for bands, records, acted in movies and TV shows.
 She was one of a kind, with hit records in 3 decades.
-This song was originally an R&B classic, until she re-Jazzed it, and even added two verses.
-Amazing indeed, only fingersnaps, a bass, and drums accompany her…Sultry and Very Impressive!
+This song was originally an R&B classic by Little Willie John until she re-Jazzed it, even adding two verses.
+Amazing indeed, only finger snaps, a bass, and drums accompany her…Sultry and Very Impressive!

 https://youtu.be/JBANWpzsHts?si=BT6aRD199l3XYmNf